ome/design/cli_tree.md

     bin/omero tree write-operation graph-spec [obj-spec]

-## Proposed graph specifications

-A curent unknown is the format(s) that should be supported by `graph-specs`.
+## Input specification

-There are 2 general approaches
+There are 2 proposed formats that could be supported when specifying the input `graph-spec`:

 -   either stay close to the current `obj-spec` format, i.e. `Object:id`
 -   or move towards xpath-like formats e.g. `//Image/*`, `Image[name=xxx]`, `Screen:id/*/Roi:*`

-If sticking to the first option, we might still need a representation of orphans either using `Image:orphan` or `Image --orphan.`
+If sticking to the first option, the proposed representation of orphaned objects would be `Image:orphan`.

 ## Tree subcommands

-Below is a list of proposed subcommands with use cases
+Below is a list of proposed subcommands with use cases.

-### LInk
+### Link

 Move orphaned images into a dataset: